 You may be wondering ‘how is gnocchi pronounced’?
 Just remember the ‘g’ in ‘gnocchi’ is silent.
 In the Italian language ‘gn’ sounds like the ‘ni’ in ‘companion’ or the ‘ny’ in ‘canyon’.
 Therefore, the gnocchi pronunciation in Italian is ‘N(y)-ah-ki’, ‘Nih-yoki’, or ‘Nih-oh-kee’.

-And if you’re pronouncing the singular ‘gnoccho’ or ‘gnocco’ it sounds like ‘Nih-oh-ko’.
+And “gnocchi” is the plural form of a single “gnoccho” like how cannoli is the plural form of a single cannolo.
+So, if you’re pronouncing the singular ‘gnoccho’ or ‘gnocco’ it sounds like ‘Nih-oh-ko’.

 What is Gnocchi?

-As mentioned above, “gnocchi” is the plural form of a single “gnoccho” like how cannoli is the plural form of a single cannolo.
 Gnocchi (also known as gnocchi pasta) is a dumpling-style Italian pasta that has many variations using different ingredients.
 So much so, that instead of thinking of gnocchi as simply a shape of pasta, it really should be considered its own category or family of pasta.
-You may have come across recipe posts online that say gnocchi are always made with potatoes but that’s simply not true as you can see from all the different styles mentioned below:
+You may have come across recipe posts online that say gnocchi are always made with potatoes but that’s not really true as you can see from all the different styles mentioned below:

-The potato gnocchi is said to have originated here in Northern Italy.
+Potato gnocchi specifically is said to have originated here in Northern Italy.
 And while Verona is famous for its annual gnocchi festival and “gnocchi Fridays”, Rome is also known for its baked semolina gnocchi and “gnocchi Thursdays”.

-Here in Italy, there are 3 main categories of gnocchi, but there are lots of different regional styles beyond this.
+There are 3 main categories of gnocchi here in Italy, but there are lots of different regional styles beyond this.
 Below are just a few of the gnocchi varieties worth mentioning:

 - potato dumplings (can be made with or without cheese in the dough)